Cyber-Underground/rshell/README.md

 * Oracle VirtualBox
 * Sandboxie

-# How to use?
-First of all you need to decide which version of rshell listener you're using, netcore version works with Linux and other one works on Windows.
-Open rshell client, find host IP which is encoded with base64, now you should add your own IP + port you will be listening at into it as base64 for example http://127.0.0.1:1337/ = aHR0cDovLzEyNy4wLjAuMToxMzM3Lw== Now build the file and hope it works x)

 All other features:
 * Add program to Windows startup (you can choose the key name in registry)
 * Copy program to current user's Startup folder where it will be opened when Windows reboots.